David-Li0406/David-Li0406.github.io/_pages/about.md

 My research interests include Natural Language Processing and Text Mining.
 Here are some directions my previous work covered:

 * Combining structured knowledge with unstructured text together to benifit downstream tasks, like dialogue generation, commonsense reasoning and knowledge graph construction.
-* Exploring and exploiting additional corpus to conduct contrastive learning, especially in low-resource and weak-supervised scenarios.
+* Exploring and exploiting additional corpus to conduct contrastive learning, especially in low-resource and weakly-supervised scenarios.
 * Applying machine learning methods, like adversarial training and domain adaptation, in NLP tasks to build robust and trustworthy models.

 I am also interested in Large Language Models and trying to do some cool things with them.